Deciding Which Birth Control Is Right for You

 - Will this method be covered by insurance?

 Once you’ve made your decision, stick with this method for a few months to see if your body adjusts.
-There are several different IUDs and countless birth control pill options available, you can keep looking if it isn’t working out.
+Several different IUDs and countless birth control pill options are available, so you can keep looking if it isn’t working out.
 You and your doctor can work together to find the best option for you.

 If you think you’ll remember to take the pill every day and you’re in good health, the pill may be the option for you.
 If you decide to try the pill, keep in mind that there are several kinds.
 Your doctor will be able to explain the pros and cons of each type.

 If you have an IUD, you won’t have to take a pill every day.
-It’s a good option if you can’t tolerate the pill, if you’re a smoker, or if you have a preexisting heart condition.
-If you decide you’d prefer an IUD, talk to your doctor about which type of IUD is best for you.
+It’s a good option if you can’t take the pill, are a person who smokes, or have a preexisting heart condition.
+If you decide you’d prefer an IUD, talk with your doctor about which type of IUD is best for you.

-Whatever you choose, be sure to report unusual symptoms to your doctor.
+Whatever you choose, be sure to report any unusual symptoms to your doctor.